botirk38/nixos-config/README.md

 In order to keep the template as approachable as possible for new NixOS users, this project uses a flat layout without any nesting or modularization.

-- `flake.nix` is where dependencies are specified
+- `flake.nix` is where dependencies are specified and NixOS configurations are defined.
-  - `nixpkgs` is the current release of NixOS
+  - `nixpkgs` is the current release of NixOS.
-  - `nixpkgs-unstable` is the current trunk branch of NixOS (ie. all the latest packages)
+  - `nixpkgs-unstable` is the current trunk branch of NixOS (ie. all the latest packages).
-  - `home-manager` is used to manage everything related to your home directory (dotfiles etc.)
+  - `home-manager` is used to manage everything related to your home directory (dotfiles etc.), integrated directly into the NixOS system build.
-  - `nur` is the community-maintained [Nix User Repositories](https://nur.nix-community.org/) for packages that may not be available in the NixOS repository
+  - `nur` is the community-maintained [Nix User Repositories](https://nur.nix-community.org/) for packages that may not be available in the NixOS repository.
-  - `nixos-wsl` exposes important WSL-specific configuration options
+  - `nixos-wsl` exposes important WSL-specific configuration options.
-  - `nix-index-database` tells you how to install a package when you run a command which requires a binary not in the `$PATH`
+  - `nix-index-database` tells you how to install a package when you run a command which requires a binary not in the `$PATH`.
-- `wsl.nix` is where the VM is configured
+- `wsl.nix` is where the VM is configured.
-  - The hostname is set here
+  - The hostname is set here.
-  - The default shell is set here
+  - The default shell is set here.
-  - User groups are set here
+  - User groups are set here.
-  - WSL configuration options are set here
+  - WSL configuration options
-  - NixOS options are set here
-- `home.nix` is where packages, dotfiles, terminal tools, environment variables and aliases are configured